 How do you make family game night “cool” for older kids and tweens?
 Well, we’ve put our heads together and come up with some ideas on how you can engage your teens into a fun family game night!

 - Food and snacks.
 Food is imperative to the health and development of adolescents, especially boys.
 My boys eat all the time, like all the time!
 So, make sure you have a variety of snacks and food.
 We usually opt for pizza (you can check out our homemade pizza recipe here).

 - Music.
 Help lighten the atmosphere by letting the kids pick their favorite genre of music.
-You may cringe at their choice of music, but keep in mind, they are enjoying the game night!
+You may cringe at their music choice, but keep in mind that they are enjoying the game night!